GIANPARZA/Assessment/README.md

 * License
 * Contact
 ## About
-&nbsp; The Mental Health Assessment Application is a mobile application developed with Ionic, designed to assess and monitor the mental health of BatStateU students.
-It aims to promote mental health awareness, provide timely support, and assist in the intervention of mental health struggles among students.
+&nbsp; The Mental Health Assessment Application is an Ionic-developed mobile application designed to assess and monitor BatStateU students' mental health.
+It seeks to raise awareness about mental health, provide timely support, and aid in the intervention of mental health struggles among students.
 ## Features
 * Registration Page: Allows users to create a new account by providing their necessary details, such as name, sr-code, and password.
 * Login Page: Provides users with a secure login interface to access their accounts.